 General Public (Non-Technical Users)

 Neither TestDisk nor PhotoRec — no graphical interface, risk of worsening the situation with wrong input.
-Direct recommendation: EaseUS Data Recovery Wizard (2 GB free, file preview before payment, intuitive Windows/Mac interface, 93% recovery rate in our tests).
+Direct recommendation: EaseUS Data Recovery Wizard (free tier up to 2 GB, file preview before payment, intuitive Windows/Mac interface).
 Perfect for deleted files, emptied recycle bin, simple lost partition.

 TestDisk as the first reflex for any partition table or boot sector issue.
 CLI interface is familiar, root access available, no payment needed.
 Keep PhotoRec as backup if the FS is unrecoverable.
 Keep R-Studio or ddrescue for bad sector cases.